PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-12 05:03:24
+Last updated: 2024-04-12 05:03:58
-Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar
+Random Quote: I don't have a phone.
+I refuse to be a slave to technology. - Wednesday Addams